 Her own writing and reporting projects focus on Southern history, civil rights, urban planning, and social and economic justice.
 Burns is the author of three books on Atlanta history including Burial for a King (Scribner 2011), which chronicles the aftermath of Martin Luther King Jr.’s assassination and his funeral in Atlanta.

-Burns presently serves as publisher of The Red & Black, the independent student media organization serving the University of Georgia, and also teaches part time at UGA.
+In 2015, Burns joined The Red & Black independent student news organization, serving as editorial adviser, publisher, and ultimately executive director.
+She also teaches part time at UGA.
 She frequently speaks to school, civic, and corporate groups.
 She is a past instructor at Emory University.

 Honored for publishing leadership by the Magazine Association of the Southeast and Women in Communications, she is a past board member of the Atlanta Press Club and former board chair of VOX Teen Communications.
+In 2021, she was inducted into the Atlanta Press Club Hall of Fame.
 She holds an M.A. in Communication from Georgia State University.